Museum Wiesbaden: History

 Half of the picture gallery was to be used for changing exhibitions, which were carried out by the Nassauischer Kunstverein in the 1920s and early 1930s.
 During this time, citizens of Wiesbaden also contributed to important additions to the collections.
-The natural science collections showed systematic exhibitions on topics of geology, paleontology and biology.
+The natural science collections showed systematic exhibitions on topics of geology, paleontology, and biology.
 Ecological aspects were also presented for the first time.

 During the Second World War, the building was partly used for military purposes.
-With few exceptions, the collections survived the war unscathed.
-However, the exhibitions were dismantled and most of the showcases were damaged.
-Only slowly the rooms were able to regain their original function after renovation.
-This delay had another reason: the Americans, who moved to Wiesbaden after 1945, turned the museum into a Central Collecting Point.
+With few exceptions, the collections survived the war unscathed, but the exhibitions were dismantled and most of the showcases were damaged.
+Only slowly were the rooms able to regain their original function after renovation.
+This delay had another reason; the Americans, who moved to Wiesbaden after 1945, turned the museum into a Central Collecting Point.
 Temporarily stored art treasures were shown, such as the bust of Nefertiti or the painting The Man with the Golden Helmet, which was attributed to Rembrandt at the time.

 After their return, a collection was rebuilt from the 1950s onwards with very few resources.

 Clemens Weiler played a major role in the construction of the Alexej von Jawlensky-Collection, which is today the most important collection of the house.
-The Natural Science Museum was largely rebuilt by Friedrich Heineck, who was impeached of office during the war.
-It was the aim of the museum to show in particular info on the biomes in the exhibitions.
+The Natural Science Museum was largely rebuilt by Friedrich Heineck, who was impeached from office during the war.
+The aim of the museum was to show in particular information on the biomes in the exhibitions.
 The reconstruction was not entirely successful, partly because rooms were still being used by other organizations such as an American library and an urban archive.

-In 1973 the three museums came into the possession of the state of Hesse.
-Since that time they have been united in a three-division house, the Museum Wiesbaden.
+In 1973, the three museums came into the possession of the state of Hesse.
+Since that time, they have been united in a three-division house, the Museum Wiesbaden.
 The Nassauischer Kunstverein ("Nassau Kunstverein"), which had previously been housed in the museum, was moved to the historic villa on Wilhelmstraße 15 in the immediate vicinity.
-Since 2010 Alexander Klar has been director of the museum.
-He succeeds Volker Rattemeyer, who ran the museum for 23 years.
-Under his leadership, in 2007 it was elected by the International Association of Art Critics (Association Internationale des Critiques d' Art (AICA)) as Museum of the Year.
+Since 2010, Alexander Klar has been director of the museum.
+He succeeded Volker Rattemeyer, who ran the museum for 23 years.
+Under his leadership in 2007, it was elected by the International Association of Art Critics as Museum of the Year.

-From 1994 to 1997, the Kassel architects Schultze and Schulze completely renovated the rooms of the art collection, from 2003 to 2006 the roofs, the entrance area and the lecture hall and opened up new exhibition rooms of the art collection.
-From 2007 to 2012, the north and south wings were to be renovated.
-In the north wing, the natural history collection can be shown again from 2013 onwards.
-According to press reports and reports from the state government, the collection of Nassauian antiquities SNA was handed over to the city of Wiesbaden in 2009.
+From 1994 to 1997, Kassel architects Schultze and Schulze completely renovated the rooms of the art collection, from 2003 to 2006 the roofs, the entrance area and the lecture hall, and opened up new exhibition rooms of the art collection.
+From 2007 to 2012, the north and south wings were renovated.
+In the north wing, the natural history collection was shown again from 2013 onwards.
+According to press and state government reports, the collection of Nassauian antiquities SNA was handed over to the city of Wiesbaden in 2009.
 The Old Masters are to be shown in the freed south wing.